hakish/hakish.github.io/_posts/2023-06-08-Exception-Handling-AntiPattern.markdown

 date:   2023-06-08 21:30:42 +0100
 tag:    java
 ---
 I was reviewing quite a bit code this week.
-There was One thing that stood out like a sore thumb at many places in the codebase.
+There was one thing that stood out like a sore thumb at many places in the codebase.
 The catch, log and rethrow pattern.
 It looked something like this:
 {% highlight ruby %}
 public class MyBrilliantProcessor {